daniel-ilett/blog/_drafts/2019-12-11-tut4-1-spyro-skyboxes.md

 };
 ~~~

 Here, we are saying that our surface function will be named `surf`, we're using a lighting model called `Unlit` (which we will define in a moment), and `noforwardadd` means we don't wish to add per-pixel lights.
-Now, let's define the `Unlit` lighting model, which will preserve the **albedo** and **alpha** output by the surf function.
+Now, let's define the `Unlit` lighting model, which will preserve the **albedo** and **alpha** output by the `surf` function.
 It's a complicated way of doing nothing.
-The format for a lighting model in a surface shader is a function named `Lighting<NameOfLightingModel>`, with a `SurfaceOutput` parameter containing data from the surface function and `lightDir` and `atten` parameters containing lighting information we don't care about here.
+The format for a lighting model in a surface shader is a function named `Lighting<NameOfLightingModel>`, with a `SurfaceOutput` parameter containing data from the surface function, as well as `lightDir` and `atten` parameters containing lighting information (which we don't care about here).

 ~~~glsl
 fixed4 LightingUnlit(SurfaceOutput s, fixed3 lightDir, fixed atten)